 Tuition rates change annually and vary based on Washington state residency status and the number of credits for which you are registered.
-The Master of Science in Industrial Engineering is a Tier III graduate program.
 Full-time students (those registered for between 7 and 18 credits) pay uniform tuition rates based on residency.

 International students who wish to study on a visa must be prepared to provide evidence of adequate financial support when applying to the MSIE program.
 Learn about the Financial Ability Requirement prior to applying to the graduate school.

 Limited financial assistance is available for full-time, regular status students through teaching assistantships (TA), research assistantships (RA), and fellowships.
 Financial assistance is offered on a highly competitive basis to those applicants with the very best records.